A customer's email status determines whether or not they are reachable.

 - Malformed (2): the email address doesn't conform to email address syntax, uses an unidentified tld (top-level domain), or uses the @qq.com domain.

 - Reported Spam (4): the email address reported content as spam to their ISP.

 - Hard Bounce (5): messages sent to this email address have hard bounced.

-Email campaigns are sent to customers who are reachable.
+Email campaigns are only sent to customers who are reachable, even if that criteria is not explicitly stated in the targeting criteria.
 Reachable is defined as email_status=0.